sensu/sensu-docs/content/sensu-go/5.19/reference/secrets-providers.md

 metadata     |      |
 -------------|------
-description  | Top-level scope that contains the secrets provider `name`.
+description  | Top-level scope that contains the secrets provider `name` and `created_by` field.
 Namespace is not supported in the metadata because secrets providers are cluster-wide resources. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}
 "metadata": {
-  "name": "vault"
+  "name": "vault",
+  "created_by": "admin"
 }
 {{< /highlight >}}